privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

   value in the leaf will be updated.
 - If the storage modification occurs at the key where `n0 n1 n2 n3` match,
   a branch is inserted instead of a leaf.
 Let us say the nibbles of the key where change occurs are: `n0 n1 n2 n3 m4 m5 ... m63`.
-This branch contains two leaves: the old one at position `n4` and the new one at position `m4`.
+The new branch contains two leaves: the old one at position `n4` and the new one at position `m4`.
+- If the storage modification occurs at the key where `n0 n1 n2 n3` match and
+  also some further nibbles match, for example: `n4 = m4, n5 = m5, n6 = m6`,
+  an extension node is inserted instead of a leaf.
+Extension node is like a leaf, it contains key (which stores nibbles, in our example: `n4 n5 n6`) and value which is a hash of the new branch.
+As in the second scenario, the new branch contains two leaves: the old one at position `n7` and the new one at position `m7` (where `n7 != m7`).

+Leaf into branch:

 <p align="center">
   <img src="./img/into_branch.png?raw=true" width="35%">
 </p>

-- If the storage modification occurs at the key where `n0 n1 n2 n3` match and
-also some further nibbles match, for example: `n4 = m4, n5 = m5, n6 = m6`,
- an extension node is inserted instead of a leaf.
-Extension node is like a leaf, it contains key (which stores nibbles, in our example: `n4 n5 n6`) and value which is hash of the new branch.
-The new branch contains two leaves: the old one at position `n7` and the new one at position `m7` (where `n7 != m7`).
+Leaf into extension node:

 <p align="center">
   <img src="./img/into_extension.png?raw=true" width="35%">
 </p>